qiyfoundation/Qiy-Scheme/Qiy-Node/Qiy Node API.md

 The Connect Token is a json-object with three members which can be created as follows:

     * id: This is a label and can be any string.
-    * target: The format of this member is returned in the "target-template"-member of the response of [Get endpoint addresses], where '~id~' should be a uuid.
+    * target: The format of this member is returned in the "target-template"-member of the response of [Get endpoint addresses], where '~id~' should be a [uuid].
     * tmpSecret: This member is a string: an array of 16 random bytes which is base64-encoded.

 In Java the tmpSecret can be generated as follows: